Salaries are annual unless otherwise stated.

 Job titles in this occupation vary and some examples are veterinary nurse, vet nurse, animal nurse and veterinary assistant.

-On an annual basis, veterinary nurses typically earn between $35,000 and $55,000 depending on their area of expertise, location and experience.
-Some positions for newly qualified nurses may be offered close to or at the minimum wage rate which is $13.75 per hour.
+Veterinary nurses typically earn between $37,000 and $55,000 depending on their area of expertise, location and experience.
+Some positions for newly qualified nurses may be offered close to or at the minimum wage rate which is $18.90 per hour.

 |Position||Salary / Wage $||Location|